-The Base System Builder wizzard has the ability to create a design that contains a connection to a single ZBT bank.
+The Base System Builder wizard has the ability to create a design that contains a connection to a single ZBT bank.
 The design provided by the Base System Builder works.
-However, it does not properly synchronize the memory clock.
+However, it does not properly handle the memory clocking.
 In more complicated designs, the clock synchronization becomes very relevant.
-This document describes the method used to upgrade the design provided by the Base System Builder so that the clock to the external memory is properly synchronized.
+This document describes how to modify the design provided by the Base System Builder so that the clock to the external memory is properly synchronized to the internal clock.